 - You can also check your property record each year for any documents or loans you or your attorney didn’t file.

-When you find something amiss, you will need to notify local law enforcement to report the crime.
+When you find something amiss, notify local law enforcement immediately to report the crime.
 You may want to get an experienced real estate attorney to confirm your ownership of your property.

 Contact Poniatowski Leding Parikh Law Corporation for real estate legal advice.
 Our attorneys have over 50 years combined experience in real estate legal matters in Oakland, the East Bay, Pleasanton and the Bay Area.